-Strengthening the Link between Sales and CRM Software14 Oct 2019
+Strengthening the Link between Sales and CRM Software11 Oct 2021

-A few weeks ago, our MD wrote an article all about how to get your sales team on board with your CRM system.
+Graham, our MD, wrote this article a while back.
+All about how to get your sales team on board with your CRM system.
 He talked about why there is often such a disconnect and gave some practical advice on how to address this.

 Once you’ve implemented these tips and have your sales team happily using your CRM system, that’s the end of the battle, right?

 You don’t want to stop at your sales team!
 You want the whole business to engage with, improve the usage of, maximise the data within, and think about the best ways to implement the newest features of your CRM.